10 Historic Sites in Argyll & the Isles that Reveal Scotland's History and Heritage

 1. Kilmartin Glen

-Kilmartin Glen is one of Scotland’s richest and most important concentrations of Neolithic and Bronze Age, with elements of the historic site dating back over 5,000 years.
-There are more than 350 ancient monuments within a six-mile radius of Kilmartin village, with 150 of them being prehistoric.
+Kilmartin Glen is one of Scotland’s richest and most important concentrations of Neolithic and Bronze Age elements, with elements dating back over 5,000 years.
+There are more than 350 ancient monuments within a six-mile radius of Kilmartin village, 150 of them prehistoric.
 These historic sites include standing stones, a henge monument, numerous cists, and a ‘linear cemetery’ comprising five burial cairns.
 Several of these, as well as many natural rocks, are decorated with cup and ring marks.

-Amongst the most famous monuments in Kilmartin Glen are the Kilmartin Standing Stones, ranging in date from the 900s to the 1600s.
-You can see the sculptured stones at Kilmartin Glen at three separate displays: one inside the church, and the other two in the graveyard.
+Among the most famous monuments in Kilmartin Glen are the Kilmartin Standing Stones, ranging from the 900s to the 1600s.
+You can see the sculptured stones at Kilmartin Glen at three separate displays: one inside the church and the other two in the graveyard.
 Another important historic site is Dunadd Fort, which rises proudly from Moine Mhor – the ‘great moss’ – an expanse of bog that carpets the southern end of Kilmartin Glen.
-It was home to a fort 2,000 years ago, and a royal power centre of Gaelic kings in the 500s to 800s AD.
+It was home to a fort 2,000 years ago and a royal power centre of Gaelic kings in the 500s to 800s AD.

-Whilst exploring Kilmartin Glen, make sure to visit Kilmartin Museum, which displays and tells the story of fascinating ancient artefacts close to the sites where they were discovered.
+While exploring Kilmartin Glen, visit Kilmartin Museum, which displays and tells the story of fascinating ancient artefacts close to the sites where they were discovered.

 2. Mount Stuart